Virtual-Coffee/VC-Community-Docs/monthly-challenges/Build_in_Public/team-tasks.md

 #### Blog Post

+---

+A blog post is not mandatory, but promoting and introducing our challenge to the public and members would be great.

+---

-**Time**: On the 1st day of the challenge.
+**Timeline**: On the 1st day of the challenge.

+**Tasks**:

 - A blog post about the challenge that drops on the 1st day of the challenge at [DEV](https://dev.to/virtualcoffee).
 - Check-in blog posts that are published on Fridays during the month.

+**Note**:

-Blog posts can be scheduled on DEV.
+- Blog posts can be scheduled on DEV.

-A blog post is not mandatory, but promoting and introducing our challenge to the public and members would be great.

 **Previous Posts**